aio-libs/aiohttp-devtools/README.rst

 from the app path file, if not supplied some default method names are tried (namely `app`, `app_factory`, `get_app` and `create_app`, which can be variables, functions, or coroutines).
+The ``--ssl-context-factory`` option can be used to define method from the app path file, which returns ssl.SSLContext for ssl support.

 All ``runserver`` arguments can be set via environment variables.